-- For every $1 pharmaceutical companies spend on R&D for a new drug, they spend $19 on advertising that drug – BMJ
+- For every $1 pharmaceutical company spend on R&D for a new drug, they spend $19 on advertising that drug – BMJ

 - Big Pharma spends over $20 Billion per year marketing their patented drugs. $12B on door-to-door marketing to doctors offices, $4.7B on consumer ads, and $3.4B sponsoring industry events, conventions, and meetings - Weedist

 - 51% of drugs prescribed to Americans are generics, but they only make up 8% of the country’s total amount spent on drugs – IVN